 Benzodiazepines prescribed as a first line treatment for #2.

-High opioid dosages in patients with renal impairment and no kidney function monitoring.
-Ever.
-Very common in geriatric patients.
+High opioid dosages in patients with renal impairment and no kidney function monitoring ever, conditions which are very common in geriatric patients.

 Lack of a pain related diagnosis related to the prescribed opioids.

 Lack of a work up and documentation of a work up for pain condition.
 This can include EHR mischaracterizations / misrepresentations of clinical data resulting from notes carried from prior encounters that imply an exam that did not occur, or previous findings from prior encounters where a current status is implied in the note.